oat-sa/taohub-user-guide/User Guide 3.4/Groups/importing-groups.md

 Group Label2;https://abc.local/tao.rdf#i1567767601342667
 ```

-In that example, we have 2 columns.
-The first line is header, next lines are values.
+In this example, we have two columns.
+The first line is the header, and the following lines are values.

-Required columns:
+The required columns are:

-Label - a label of group.
-That value using for the BackOffice.
+- **Label**: the label for the group (this value is used by the BackOffice);
-Deliveries - ID of delivery
+- **Deliveries**: the ID of the delivery